 Changing Buying Behaviours:

 This shift in buying behaviour has completely changed the consumer buying journey as well.
-Not only are people buying more online, the way they research before purchasing both online & in-store has shifted as well.
+Not only are people buying more online, but the way they research before purchasing both online and in-store has also shifted as well.

 Consumers have more access to professional & previous customer reviews & this data helps make more educated decisions before picking up the phone to make a reservation at a restaurant or choosing an accountant for their business.